gilek/bootstrap-gtreetable/README.md

     { divider: true }
     ```

-    When action label is surrounded by bracket i.e. `{actionEdit}` then its value is translated on `language` parameter language.
+    When action label is surrounded by bracket and preceded by $ i.e. `${actionEdit}` then its value is translated on `language` parameter language.

 + `dragCanExpand` (boolean) - define whether during node moving is possible to expand other nodes after choosing appropriate icon.